M-Ali/P1-Agent/README.md

 By default, it executes a deep research task and saves the report as:

 Copy code
-lead_generation_tax_company_report.md
+lead_generation_business_consultancy_report.md
 You can edit the query in main.py:

 python
 Copy code
 result = safe_run_sync(
     orchestrator_agent,
-    "Do deep search for a lead generation system for a Pakistan-based advertising agency.", max_turns=20
+    "Do deep search for a lead generation system for a Pakistan-based business services consultancyy.", max_turns=20
 )